Choosing Trees and Plants For sale That's easy & Fun

 Let everyone pick out something to plant

 If you have picky eaters in your home, it might seem impossible to get them to eat their vegetables.
-Most people have at least one food they will eat that can be grown in the garden, whether it is sunflower seeds, corn or green beans.
+Most people have at least one food they will eat that can be grown in the garden, whether sunflower seeds, corn, or green beans.
 Take everyone to the store when you shop for garden plants and seeds, and let each person pick out a specific kind that they will care for and eat.
-Point out how kind it is to try each other’s special foods, and you might even get them to try something new.
+Point out how kind it is to try each other's unique foods, and you might even get them to try something new.

 Get everyone their tools

-Each family member should be gardening gloves and even garden tools of his own.
-Young children will like pulling on their special gloves to help out, and a small basket with a hand rake, trowel and spray bottle with vinegar water can help encourage them to use each tool to care for their plants.
-Explain to them how different bugs affect plants, so they know which bugs are bad and which are good for your garden.
+Each family member should wear gardening gloves and even garden tools of their own.
+Young children will like pulling on their special gloves to help out, and a small basket with a hand rake, trowel, and spray bottle with vinegar water can help encourage them to use each tool to care for their plants.
+Explain to them how different bugs affect plants so they know which bugs are bad and good for your garden.
 They may be surprised that spiders are good bugs!

 Set a schedule

-Letting each member of your family recognize that she is a unique part of a team working together is a good way to let everyone feel appreciated and necessary.
-If everyone feels like part of the team from planning to picking, a family garden is a great way to spend time together.
+Letting each member of your family recognize that she is a unique part of a team is an excellent way to let everyone feel appreciated and necessary.
+If everyone feels like part of the team, from planning to packing, a family garden is a great way to spend time together.

 How Planting Trees Helps Our Environment

-Thousands of trees are cut down each year to create paper products, and to clear the way for new buildings and homes.
-Trees also provide fuel for wood burning stoves and heating systems.
-Trees are extremely important to keep the environment healthy, and trees need to be replanted to replenish trees that have been lost.
-It can be difficult to replace every tree that has been removed in a community, but even planting a few trees can be quite helpful to the environment.
+Thousands of trees are cut down yearly to create paper products and clear the way for new buildings and homes.
+Trees also provide fuel for wood-burning stoves and heating systems.
+Trees are significant to keep the environment healthy, and trees need to be replanted to replenish trees that have been lost.
+It can be challenging to replace every tree that has been removed in a community, but even planting a few trees can be pretty helpful to the environment.

 Trees are one of the best and most natural defenders against pollution.
-This is because carbon dioxide is absorbed by trees, and oxygen is released as a byproduct.
-Carbon dioxide is one of the main contributors to the greenhouse effect and trees can substantially decrease these effects with their carbon dioxide absorption.
-Planting trees is a great help in cutting down on pollutants in communities, and this is especially true in highly populated and congested areas.
+That is because trees absorb carbon dioxide, and oxygen is released as a byproduct.
+Carbon dioxide is one of the main contributors to the greenhouse effect, and trees can substantially decrease these effects with their carbon dioxide absorption.
+Planting trees is a great help in cutting down on pollutants in communities, especially in highly populated and congested areas.

-Planting of trees also helps the environment by providing natural habitats for local wildlife.
+The planting of trees also helps the environment by providing natural habitats for local wildlife.
 When trees are removed from areas, small animals and birds who live and nest in trees have nowhere to live.
-Animals must look for new places to reside, and this can be difficult.
-If there are no trees in nearby neighborhoods, animals can die, because they have no safe place to live.
+Animals must look for new places to reside, and this cannot be easy.
+If there are no trees in nearby neighborhoods, animals can die because they have no safe place to live.
 When this happens, natural ecosystems can become disrupted, and wildlife will become sparse.
-Tree planting can help to provide homes for existing wildlife, and wildlife that comes into the area to find safe homes when other areas become too crowded.
+Tree planting can help provide homes for existing wildlife and wildlife that come into the area to find safe homes when other areas become too crowded.

-Tree planting can help to reduce flooding, erosion and water runoff, as well.
+Tree planting can also help reduce flooding, erosion, and water runoff.
 Trees stop rainfall from hitting the ground forcefully with their branches and leaves.
-This means that rain does not hit on rocks and dirt in such a way that erosion occurs.
+That means rain does not hit rocks and dirt, so erosion occurs.
 Also, trees stop the flow of water downhill so that rushes of water do not cause floods.
-The ground can absorb water when water moves slowly and this can only happen when trees are on the way to slow down rushing waters.
-Trees absorb water for food too, and this means that the ground can dry out quicker, so that ground, grass, and plants do not become bogged down with water.om.
-Take into consideration how well the tree will survive in the landscape it is intended for.
-Below are a few steps to make the planning process easier.
+The ground can absorb water when water moves slowly, which can only happen when trees are on the way to slow down rushing waters.
+Trees absorb water for food too, which means the ground can dry out quicker, so that ground, grass, and plants do not become bogged down with water.
+Please consider how well the tree will survive in its intended landscape.
+Below are a few steps to make the planning process more manageable.